-Take off the mixer and give a few stirs to make sure it is fully mixed and spoon into the loaf pan being sure to not get any gaps in the batter, set in front of the warm oven or in another warm spot to rise for 1-2 hours rotating in front of the hot air if using the oven option.
+Take off the mixer and give a few stirs to make sure it is fully mixed and spoon into the loaf pan being sure to not get any gaps in the batter, set in front of the warm oven or in another warm spot to rise for 1-1.25 hours rotating in front of the hot air of the oven if using that option.
 Don't put too close to the hot air though, it may cook the outside of the egg whites You can also proof it in a proofer at 100 degrees or in a dehydrator at the lowest setting usually 105

 Once risen you can score away the hardened egg whites down the middle of the loaf, if you don't you could get a nice smooth top to your loaf but it will crack somewhere when it bakes, bake for 28-35 minutes turning half way through until it is solid feeling, I temp it to at least 180 degrees in the center, should be dark golden brown